 Why is parliament holding back?
 Ed Miliband and Nick Clegg support marriage equality.
 Even Boris Johnson backs the idea.
 Sadly, David Cameron and George Osborne are resisting the clamour to end discrimination in civil marriage and civil partnership law.
 What happened to the Conservative’s self-proclaimed new liberal, gay-friendly agenda?

 • For more information about Peter Tatchell’s human rights and social justice campaigns visit www.petertatchell.net.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.